Resort Life Maldives

 Malé harbour as illustrated in The Graphic in 1886

-From the first outrigger canoes and cowrie shell merchants to the world's most coveted resorts — twenty-nine moments, six chapters, 3,500 years, one archipelago.
+From the first outrigger canoes and cowrie-shell merchants to the rising sea and the resorts of today — thirty-two moments, seven chapters, 3,500 years, one archipelago.

 1598 · The Maldives as Europe first sees them